mjun0812/mjun0812.github.io/src/content/posts_en/2024-09-22-generate-hf-datasets-using-builder-class.md

 Using Builder classes provides the following advantages:

-- Can define methods to obtain dataset files themselves and prepare them
+- Can define methods to obtain dataset files and prepare them
 - Can handle formats not supported by HuggingFace datasets or datasets requiring complex preparation
 - Can bundle multiple datasets